skellis46/slipbox/artistic research and ecosystems.md

 In academic writing in dance and performance[^global] the word _ecosystem_ gets used loosely and broadly, including as an unspecified place human beings live in or inhabit [e.g. @moradian-2021-human; @vicente-2022-turning], as a place akin to nature or the natural [e.g. @sebianeserrano-2020-mestizo], as a entity that needs saving [e.g. @laidlaw-2021-ecological], as a thing to be aware of [e.g. @weig-2021-novel], as a way to understand the body [e.g. @nuding-2021-approaching], as places to encounter [e.g. @mchugh-2021-embodying], and as a metaphor [e.g. @parkinson-2010-art].

-An ecosystem is a "biological system composed of all the organisms found in a particular physical environment, interacting with it and with each other" [@dictionary-2022-ecosystem n.pag.].
+An ecosystem is a "biological system composed of all the organisms found in a particular physical environment, interacting with it and with each other".[@dictionary-2022-ecosystem n.pag.]
 The familiar example is a pond with its insects, algae, bacteria, etc.[@somma-2021-ecosystem] What is curious is that how one delineates a pond from the rest of its environment is, in effect, a choice: any system has boundaries.[@close-2022-brief] Should the stones around the outside be included?
 What about the ground on the outside of those stones?
 You might call such a choice biological gerrymandering.
 When we use the word ecosystem -- in its literal or metaphorical sense -- we are describing a particular environment that needs to be specified.[^system] An ecosystem as boundary becomes a way to mark the limits of our attention, perspective and understanding.

 The same goes with what is found and the kinds of interactions we might notice in any given ecosystem.
 What is found depends on the eyes and technologies we deploy, what we are hoping to see, what we are willing to see, and what kinds of attention we are willing to pay.
 In general, we humans grasp what we can and compare it to something we already know.[@roberts-2020-notes] In this sense, an ecosystem as a proxy for a collection of practices and practitioners that comprise an area of practice research is more akin to an egosystem.[@scharmer-2019-vertical]